-Standard Element Rating A Rating B Rating C E01 - Inquiry skills uses a range of given inquiry skills to meet task requirements. uses given inquiry skills to meet task requirements. uses given inquiry skills as modelled to meet task requirements.
-E02 - Information logically organises information from provided sources† organises information from provided sources† as modelled organises aspects of information from provided sources† as modelled.
-E03 - Task completion selects from provided strategies to manage and perform tasks competently within established timelines. selects from provided strategies to perform tasks responsibly within established timelines. selects from a limited range of provided strategies to perform tasks within established timelines.
+Criterion elements Rating A Rating B Rating C E1 - Inquiry skills uses basic inquiry skills to meet task requirements competently uses basic inquiry skills to meet task requirements uses basic inquiry skills as modelled to meet task requirements E2 - Locating information locates, collects and organises information from provided sources [†] locates and collects information from provided sources [†] locates specific information from provided sources [†] as modelled E3 - Task completion selects from provided strategies to manage and perform tasks competently within established timelines. selects from provided strategies to perform tasks responsibly within established timelines. selects from a limited range of provided strategies to perform tasks within established timelines.

-sources from a range of disciplines
+[†]sources from a range of disciplines

-Criterion 6: respond to attitudes and values in texts‡ from a range of disciplines
+Criterion 6: respond to attitudes and values represented in simple, familiar texts[†] from a range of disciplines

-Standard Element Rating A Rating B Rating C E01 - Information and ideas identifies a range of information, and ideas represented in different texts identifies a range of information, and ideas represented in texts identifies a limited range of information, and ideas represented in texts E02 - Attitudes and values identifies a range of attitudes and values represented in different texts† identifies a range of attitudes and values represented in texts† identifies a limited range of attitudes and values represented in texts† E03 - Language features and effect describes obvious effects of specific language and text features. outlines obvious effects of specific language and text features. identifies an obvious effect of specific language and text features.
+Criterion elements Rating A Rating B Rating C E1 - Representation and symbols discusses how information and ideas can be represented symbolically outlines how information and ideas can be represented symbolically identifies how information and ideas can be represented symbolically E2 - Representation discusses how attitudes and values are represented in texts [†] outlines how attitudes and values are represented in texts [†] identifies how attitudes and values are represented in texts [†] E3 - Language features and effect describes obvious effects of specific language and text features. outlines obvious effects of specific language and text features. identifies an obvious effect of specific language and text features.

-$^{\dagger}$ contemporary spoken, written and multimodal texts from a range of disciplines
+[†]contemporary spoken, written and multimodal texts from a range of disciplines

-Criterion 7: respond to themes in texts from a range of disciplines
+Criterion 7: respond to themes represented in simple, familiar texts from a range of disciplines

-Standard Element Rating A Rating B Rating C E01 - Experimenting with ideas selects and uses words, signs and symbols to clearly represent an idea uses given words, signs and symbols to clearly represent an idea uses given words, signs and symbols to represent an idea E02 - Theme describes ideas or messages of a text† identifies ideas or messages of a text† identifies from a given range ideas or messages of a text† E03 - Judgment expresses a detailed response to ideas and information in texts† using basic evaluative language. expresses a response to simple ideas and information in texts† using basic evaluative language. expresses a response to simple ideas and information in texts† using a limited range of basic evaluative language.
+Criterion elements Rating A Rating B Rating C E1 - Experimenting in imaginative ways selects and uses words, signs and symbols to represent an idea uses words, signs and symbols to represent an idea uses specific words, signs and symbols to represent an idea as modelled E2 - Theme describes the main idea or message of a text [†] outlines the main idea or message of a text [†] identifies the main idea or message of a text [†] E3 - Judgment expresses a detailed response to ideas and information in texts† using basic evaluative language. expresses a response to simple ideas and information in texts† using basic evaluative language. expresses a response to simple ideas and information in texts† using a limited range of basic evaluative language.

-contemporary spoken, written and multimodal texts from a range of disciplines
+[†] contemporary spoken, written and multimodal texts from a range of disciplines

-Criterion 8: respond to straightforward issues represented in simple, familiar texts from a range of disciplines.
+Criterion 8: respond to straightforward issues represented in simple, familiar, texts[†] from a range of disciplines

-Standard Element Rating A Rating B Rating C E01 - Questioning poses questions to identify and clarify issues and information in texts poses questions to identify issues and information in texts poses questions about issues in texts based on personal interests and experiences E02 - Fact and opinion identifies facts from opinions about an issue, and suggests a reason why. identifies facts from opinions about an issue. identifies, from a given range, facts from opinions about an issue.
-E03 - Express own opinion uses persuasive language to express own point of view on a specified topic supported by appropriate evidence. uses persuasive language to express own point of view on a specified topic supported with some evidence. uses persuasive language to express own point of view on a specified topic.
+Criterion elements Rating A Rating B Rating C E1 - Questioning poses questions to identify and clarify issues and information in texts [†] poses questions to identify issues and information in texts [†] poses questions about issues in texts† based on personal interests and experiences E2 - Fact and opinion describes facts and opinions about an issue outlines facts and opinions about an issue identifies facts and opinions about an issue E3 - Express own opinion uses persuasive language to express own point of view on a specified topic supported by appropriate evidence. uses persuasive language to express own point of view on a specified topic supported with some evidence. uses persuasive language to express own point of view on a specified topic.

-contemporary spoken, written and multimodal texts from a range of disciplines
+[†]contemporary spoken, written and multimodal texts from a range of disciplines